cfunseth/PyKE-Meter/README.md

 # pyke-meter
 Python/Pygame interface and 3D models for replicating the PKE meter from the Real Ghostbusters.

+The project is currently being developed for a Raspberry Pi Zero running Rasbian Stretch Lite (10-09-2018).

 ## Anticipated Project Structure:

 ### Source Code